tomchor/ezkpp/_build/html/_sources/compiling.txt

 Compiling KPP
 =============

+We say we compile a program when we convert all the human-readable code that directly wrote into a binary executable that your machine can actually run directly.
+In other words, it's like we're installing a program into the computer.
 In this chapter we detail how to successfully download and compile KPP on your system under the Bash environment.

+If from now you encounter any bug that isn't described directly in the text, we refer you to the :ref:`bugs` section.
+If you find a fix for an error that isn't anywhere in the guide, we also encourage you to contribute to the guide and include that bug fix in that section.
+(You can check the Introduction section on how to contribute.)

 Downloading into your folder
 ----------------------------